Prescott High School, 1220 St. Croix St., Prescott, WI 54021, 715.262.5389, Fax: 715.262.4888

 The FAFSA on the Web Worksheet will be available from the guidance office, hopefully before Christmas break.
 This worksheet will help you fill in the FAFSA on the Web.
 It is important to understand that this worksheet is a tool and is not an official FAFSA; therefore, it cannot be submitted by mail for processing.

 The senior folder is full of valuable resources to help you through the financial aid application process.
 If you have any further questions, please don’t hesitate to contact the guidance office

 College Goal Sunday is a free, nationwide event that assists thousands of high school seniors and their families complete the Free Application for Federal Student Aid (FAFSA), the essential first step to receiving financial aid for college.
-Wisconsin offers this program the third weekend of February each year.
-Minnesota offers this event at various dates and times from January through May.
+The closest location offered in Wisconsin is at WITC in New Richmond on Saturday, February 28, at 2:00 PM.
+Minnesota offers this event at various dates and times throughout the state between February 1 and May 1.
 Check out dates and locations at http://www.collegegoalwi.org or http://minnesotacollegegoal.org.